Does Trump have the authority to halt immigration?

 Nor, the Supreme Court said, is the president required to say in advance how long a suspension of immigration would last.
 All this suggests that the more justification Trump offers in his executive order, the easier time he'll have in court when the inevitable challenges arise.

-Steve Vladeck, a professor at the University of Texas School of Law, said the strength of the legal challenges will depend on how broadly the order is worded — whether it applies to lawful permanent residents (green card holders) and others with a current immigration status or only to people with no prior connection to the U.S. "That’s what got the first two versions of the travel ban in so much trouble," he said.
+Steve Vladeck, a professor at the University of Texas School of Law, said the strength of the legal challenges will depend on how broadly the order is worded — whether it applies to lawful permanent residents (green card holders) and others with current immigration statuses or only to people with no previous connections to the U.S. "That’s what got the first two versions of the travel ban in so much trouble," he said.